zacswider/waveAnalysis/2-channel/README.md

 6) If you check this box, a graphical output of the crosscorrelation for every box analyzed will be saved to the analysis folder.
 7) If you check this box, a graphical output of the wave peak analalysis for every box analyzed will be saved to the analysis folder.
 NOTE: Options 6 and 7 and very slow, especially for large images.
 We recommend only checking these boxes while optimizing the settings to check analysis quality.

-That's it!
-Just click start analysis, and the script will process and save the output to your analysis folder.